I finally have a diagnosis for Long Covid and it’s shocking

 Equally, I felt devastated.

-I’m Ayurvedic (Indian naturopathy)— I don’t even touch paracetamol so taking such a risk and putting highly dangerous medication into my body left me in a tailspin.
+I follow an Ayurvedic diet and lifestyle (Indian naturopathy)— I don’t even touch paracetamol so taking such a risk and putting highly dangerous medication into my body left me in a tailspin.

 I emailed him with a bunch of questions; sharing how uneasy I felt about taking the blood thinning medication, given the severe side effects of internal bleeding.